 The Ukraine's Greenhouse Gas (hereinafter GHG) Inventory Report (hereinafter - National Inventory Report, NIR) is submitted for consideration of the Secretariat of the United Nations Framework Convention on Climate Change (UNFCCC).
-The National Inventory Report contains the balance of GHG emissions and removals for the period from 1990 through 2020 with a detailed description of the methods applied and findings of scientific researches of national circumstances.
+The National Inventory Report contains the balance of GHG emissions and removals for the period from 1990 through 2021 with a detailed description of the methods applied and findings of scientific researches of national circumstances.
 The National Inventory Report was prepared in the framework of the national inventory system, which includes the complex of all the organizational, legal, and procedural mechanisms adopted by Ukraine for estimating anthropogenic GHG emissions and removals, as well as for the purpose of reporting in accordance with the revised Guidelines for the preparation of national communications by Parties included in Annex I to the Convention, Part I: UNFCCC reporting guidelines on annual greenhouse gas inventories (FCCC/CP/2013/10/Add.3), taking into account the structure of the report proposed in the appendix to Annex I of Decision 24/CP.19 ("An outline and general structure of the national inventory report").
-Moreover, being a party to the Kyoto Protocol, in this report Ukraine submits additional information set out in paragraph 1, Article 7 of the Kyoto Protocol (hereinafter - KP) in accordance with Decision 15/CMP.1.

-The state authority responsible for preparation, approval, and submission of the National Inventory Report is the Ministry Environmental Protection and Natural Resources of Ukraine (here-inafter - MEPR).
+The state authority responsible for preparation, approval, and submission of the National Inventory Report is the Ministry Environmental Protection and Natural Resources of Ukraine (hereinafter - MEPR).

-Ministry of Environmental Protection and Natural Resources of Ukraine 35 Vasylia Lypkivskogo str., Kyiv Phone : +38 (044) 206-31-39 Fax : +38 (044) 206-33-02 E-mail : gr\priem@mepr.gov.ua
+Ministry of Environmental Protection and Natural Resources of Ukraine

+35 Vasylia Lypkivskogo str., Kyiv Phone: +38 (044) 206-33-02 Fax: +38 (044) 206-31-39 E-mail: zaput@mepr.gov.ua